 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the New York State Department of Health (NYSDOH) and the EPA impose regulations that limit the amount of selected contaminants in water provided by public water systems.
-The NYSDOH and the Food and Drug Administration (FDA) set regulations that limit contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+The State Health Department and the FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-The Village of Orchard Park's water system serves approximately 3246 people through 1,067 accounts.
-The Village of Orchard Park purchased 113 million gallons of treated water during 2020.
-Of the 113 million gallons purchased, the Village sold 82 million gallons at a rate of \$6.78 per 1,000 gallons.
-The remaining, unaccounted for, was water used during fire fighting, flushing or lost through water main breaks or leaks.
-The daily average of water treated and pumped into the distribution system was 313,000 gallons per day.
-Our highest single day was 488,000 gallons.
+Erie County Water Authority supplies water to the Village of Orchard Park.
+Our water system serves approximately 3,246 people through 1,049 accounts.
+The Village of Orchard Park purchased 132 million gallons of treated water during 2024.
+Of the 132 million gallons purchased, the Village sold 75 million gallons at a rate of \$9.37 per 1,000 gallons.
+The remaining unaccounted for, was water used during firefighting, flushing or lost through water main breaks or leaks.
+The amount of water lost as a percentage for 2024 was 42.7%.
+The daily average of water treated and pumped into the distribution system was 352,002 gallons per day.
+Our highest single day was 624,000 gallons.

 The Erie County Water Authority obtains its water from two sources.
-The Authority's Sturgeon Point Treatment Plant in the Town of Evans draws water from Lake Erie to supply southern part of Erie County and some communities in Chautauqua and Cattaraugus Counties.
+The Authority's Sturgeon Point Treatment Plant in the Town of Evans draws water from Lake Erie to supply the southern part of Erie County and some communities in Chautauqua and Cattaraugus Counties.
 The Van De Water Treatment Plant in Tonawanda draws water from the Niagara River and services municipalities in northern Erie County.
 These two plants serve more than 500,000 consumers in Western New York.
-Water is treated by polyaluminum chloride, which causes suspended particles in the water to clump together forming floc.
+Water is treated by a polyaluminum chloride, which causes suspended particles in the water to clump together forming floc.
 Floc particles then settle to the bottom of large sedimentation basins.
 The water is then filtered through layers of anthracite, sand and gravel to remove any remaining particles.
 Chlorine is added for disinfection to kill bacteria.
 Small amounts of fluoride are added to help prevent tooth decay.
 Caustic soda is added to stabilize alkalinity of the water and prevent corrosion in home plumbing.
 Powdered activated carbon is added in the summer months to help remove unpleasant tastes and odors.

 The Erie County Water Authority does issue an Annual Water Quality Report each year.
-Their 2020 AWQR is now available for review and is available in electronic form.
+Their 2024 AWQR is now available for review and is available in electronic form.
 If you have any questions regarding this report, please submit your requests to questionscomments@ecwa.org.